UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

    - Show how to install own packages
    - Show how to check for Julia packages at UPPMAX

+.. admonition:: Julia packages and environments

+   - Julia **packages broaden the use of Julia** considerably!
+   - Instead of writing code yourself there may be others that have done the same!
+   - Isolated environments solve a couple of problems:

+      - You can install specific, also older, versions into them.
+      - You can create one for each project and no problem if the two projects require different versions.
+      - You can remove the environment and create a new one, if not needed or with errors.

-- Before going into installing packages let's have a background to the Julia environments and ecosystem!
+Before going into installing packages let's have a background to the Julia environments and ecosystem!

 In the Python's lesson on environments, we saw that there are different ways to deal with isolated